-While significant uncertainty remains about how the Covid-19 pandemic will play-out, the OMRS has understandably taken the decision not to go ahead with the planned Annual Convention in Bristol.
+While significant uncertainty remains about how the Covid-19 pandemic will play-out, the OMRS has understandably taken the decision not to go ahead with a physical Annual Convention.

-However, after consultation with members who have exhibited in recent years, it has been determined that there is sufficient interest to hold a virtual exhibition.
+After last year's successful virtual exhibition we have deceided to hold another one.
 Holding a virtual exhibition is new and challenging but offers scope for Members to present their research in a wide variety of electronic formats and importantly allows us all to continue to indulge ourselves in our passion.

 The Key Dates and the Rules, such as they are, are given below: